spinradd/Tracking-and-Trending/README.md

 | On Time? | If days completed < days until due -> “Yes” | “Yes,” “No” | No | No | No |
 | Early and Overdue Differential    | (-/+). (-) means entry closed before due date. (+) means entry closed after due date.    | “-4,” “2” | No | No    | No    |

+#### Data Validation
+Some columns (as explained abov) have data validation.
+But the data validation in this program is unique as it is dynamic.
+It is not designed to ensure that users are inputting one possible answer of a list of valid inputs.
+The list can be changed at will.

+In order to activate the data validation for a cell in a column, simply double click the cell.
+After double clicking, the cell will be anchored with a data validated drop down list consisting of all the other entries within that column.
+Having the data validation list active will not allow the user to enter something not within that list.
+To de-activate the dat validation, simply right click on the cell.
+Right clicking will not get rid of the contents of the cell, allowing the user immense flexibility in organizing entries for a particular column.

+If you wish to add something to the drop down list, simply add it to your intended cell.
+When you activate the data validation afterwards, your new entry will be embedded in the list.

 ### Tag and Descriptor Tables

 This sheet contains a generated report that consists of data from a user-specified time interval.
 The sheet lays out in four sections horizontal of one another.
 All sections are color coordinated with a key at the top of each section.
 The sections are: